microsoft/bedrock/docs/firstWorkload/README.md

 $ cat ~/cluster-deployment/keys/gitops-ssh-key.pub | xclip
 ```

-1. Next, on AzureDevOps repository, open your security settings by browsing to the web portal and selecting your avatar in the upper right of the user interface.
+1. Next, on AzureDevOps repository, open your security settings by browsing to the web portal and select your avatar in the upper right of the user interface.
 Select Security in the menu that appears.
 ![enter key](./images/ssh_profile_access.png)

 2. Select SSH public keys, and then select + New Key.